deep-diver/janus/MECHANISM.md

 - `user_role` and `assistant_role`: strings to be injected into the `intial_prompt` and `derivational_prompt` to clarify the roles of user and assistant.
 Someone might ask why not parsing the roles from `diagram.mermaid`.
 User's role is likely clearly defined in the `diagram.mermaid`, but assistant's role is not.
 For instance, we just want to describe a situation that a person interacting with objects.
 In this situation, the object shouldn't be the assistant, rather assistant could be a child psychologist.

 - `seed_evolving_directions`: this will drive the `initial_prompt` in many different directions to generate seed (prompt, output) pairs.
 It is recommended to use keywords that broadly capture the scene such as General, Overview, Broad, Wide-ranging, Sweeping, Expansive, Global, Universal, All-encompassing, Holistic, Diverse, Varied, Eclectic, Multifaceted, Wide-ranging, Divergent, Heterogeneous, Mixed, Assorted, Comprehensive, Alternative, Innovative, Creative, Unique, Unconventional, Original, Non-traditional, Fresh, Novel, Distinctive, Simple, Basic, Fundamental, Straightforward, Uncomplicated, Clear-cut, Elementary, Accessible, Understandable, Easy.
-  - in implementation, each direction is injected into `initial_prompt` in the for loop, then backend LLM generates the seed (prompt, output) pair for each cases. so, you can assume `len(seed_evolving_directions)` equals to `len(seeds)`.
-  - if you want to create more diverse seeds on each direction, you can set `--s-factor` option of the CLI.
-This allows to have a nested for loop, hense `len(seeds)` equals to `len(seed_evolving_directions)` * `len(s_factor)`.

 - `derivational_evolving_directions`: this will drive the `derivational_prompt` in many different directions go generate output (prompt, output) pairs.
 It is recommended to use keywords that drive the seed scenes in specific and complex such as Complex, Intricate, Multilayered, Complicated, Sophisticated, Elaborate, Involved, Detailed, Nuanced, Dense, Specific, Abstract, Analytical, Humorous,Controversial, Personal, Technical, Emotional, Focus, Perspective, Tangent, Depth, Breadth, Specificity, Context.
-  - generating derivational (prompt, output) pairs works by following the steps below.
-    1. incrementally take subset of the entire conversation.
-For instance, if a seed consists of 5 conversations between user and assistant, the up to the first conversation is only taken into account.
-    2. take one of the `derivational_evolving_directions`
-    3. the rest of the conversation which is drived by the direction is generated by backend LLM.
-    4. step3 is repeated up to `d-factor` specified via the Janus CLI.
-    5. go to the step1 but with +1 subset of the entire conversation
-    6. when one seed is fully covered, then move on to the next seed, and go through step1 ~ step 5.

 ### `diagram.mermaid`